Top four battle in the Premier League - Who can qualify?

 Arsenal

-Mikel Arteta’s side have dropped back-to-back games and suddenly their match-in-hand on Spurs is just as important as the North London derby itself.
-Chelsea and Man United are also remaining on the schedule.
-They are solid defensively and Odegaard, Saka, Martinelli, and Smith Rowe have started to chip in with goals.
+The North London derby is likely to determine whether Arsenal or Tottenham goes to the UEFA Champions League.
+That’s it.
+That’s the lead.
+Man United is also remaining on the schedule but that fixture doesn’t look as daunting as usual, does it?
+They are prettysolid defensively and Odegaard, Saka, Martinelli, and Smith Rowe have started to chip in with goals.
 They will have to keep sharing the goals around if they’re going to finish in the top four, but they have a very good chance.

 Remaining games: Chelsea (A), Manchester United (H), West Ham (A), Leeds (H), Tottenham (A), Newcastle United (A), Everton (H)